 Use a Radio Button Rating to give respondents radio buttons between 0 and 10 to rate a product or service.

-You can use a Rating question and choose which answer icon you want - either stars, smileys or emojis.
+You can use Rating and choose which answer icon you want, either stars, smileys, or emojis.
 Let's see when you might want to use each type of icon.

 Star rating is a playful way to obtain a score for a certain subject such as service, customer satisfaction, etc.